-Librarian Bridget Opotholt shares highlights on how the library teams with you to strengthen and grow your business.
+Librarian Bridget Optholt shares highlights on how the library teams with you to strengthen and grow your business.

 Entrepreneurs, new businesses, and nonprofit organizations have access to expert services and resources, free training and spaces, and local community connections—all through their library.
 Whether you are an entrepreneur just getting started or an established business looking to grow and reach new markets, team with your library to: